fulgidus/terminalpub/README.md

 - Post content (word-wrapped)
 - Interaction counts (likes, boosts, replies)
 - Selection indicator (►) for the current post
+- [*] marker on likes/boosts you've already interacted with

 **Pagination:** Press **[M]** to load 20 more posts.
 The status bar shows when more posts are available and loading progress.